Quick Answer

 Checkpoint: Calculate runway twice: first with cash and cash equivalents only, then again with self-segregated reserves removed.
 If the second result changes your decisions, liquidity is tighter than it looks.

 Use decision bands that fit your business, not a universal cutoff.
-If you need hard numeric thresholds for policy or reporting, note: Add current threshold after verification.
+If you need hard numeric thresholds for policy or reporting, keep the threshold pending policy or advisor verification until you have a current source.

 Receivables aging should change how much trust you place in your cash forecast.
 In a 2024 small-business payments report cited by the Boston Fed, 80% of respondents reported challenges in sending and receiving payments.
 Treat delayed cash as a normal risk, not an exception.